1. Anytime Activities

 16. Cook a favorite family recipe.
 Share it in FamilySearch Memories and attach it to the tree.
 Read this article and this blog post for more info.

-17. Do an activity from The Family History Guide Weekly Family Hisory Activities.
-These are correlated family history activity ideas for each week's lesson, and all the activities can be used anytime.
+17. Do an activity from The Family History Guide Weekly Family History Activities.
+These are correlated family history activity ideas for each week's lesson; however, all the activities can be used anytime.
+See this video for an overview, experiences, and examples:

 18. Create an "ofrenda" for your home (as in the movie Coco).
 See the meaning, suggestions, and ideas here.